amrutprabhu/amrutprabhu.github.io/data/blog/2023/jump-start-spring-boot-applciaiton-with-aws-lambda-snap-start.md

 ---
-title: 'Jump Start A Spring Boot Application With AWS Lambda Snap Start'
+title: 'Kick Start Spring Boot On AWS Lambda with Snap Start'
 author: 'Amrut Prabhu'
 categories: ''
 tags: [Java, Spring Boot, AWS, AWS Lambda, Spring Cloud, Spring Cloud Functions]
 photo-credits: https://unsplash.com/photos/NLgqFA9Lg_E
 applaud-link: 2021/spring-boot-stream-kafka.json
-date: '2023-01-05'
+date: '2023-01-26'
 draft: false
-summary: 'We will look into the concepts of Virtual threads that are provided as a preview feature in JDK 19'
+summary: 'We will look into how we can create an AWS Lambda with Terraform and run a Spring Boot application to view its performance with the Snap Start option enabled'
-imageUrl: /static/images/2023/kick-start-spring-boot-on-lambda/snapstart.png
+imageUrl: /static/images/2023/kick-start-spring-boot-on-lambda/cover.jpg
 actualUrl: 'auto-generated'
 customUrl: 'auto-generated'
 ---

-# Kick Start Spring Boot On AWS Lambda with Snap Start

-In this article, we will look into how we can create an AWS Lambda and run a Spring Boot application to view its performance with the Snap Start option enabled.
-We will create the Lambda function with Terraform and use Spring Cloud Functions to handle incoming requests.

 ## Introduction

-Starting any Java application on AWS lambda incurs a lot of initialization time because the JVM has to start up and then load the application.
+Starting any Java application on AWS lambda incurs a significant amount of initialization time because the JVM has to start up and then load the application.

 Now, if you want to use frameworks like SpringBoot which has its own initialization time, then the benefit of the Lambda function for executing quickly is lost.
 Hence AWS brought in a new feature called Snap Start during reinvent 2022 which will reduce these initialization times to very low numbers.